soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 - Ignore the warning - this will likely fail at runtime one day and the user will be sad
-- Pattern match other cases and add a nice error with the `error` function - it has the same disadvantage above, but will also not notify any issue here at compile time.
+- Pattern match other cases and add a nice error with the `error` function - it has the same disadvantage above, but will also no longer notify of the unhandled cases at compile time.
 - Pattern match and do the wrong thing - user is still sad
 - Encode errors in the type system using `Either`, we'll see how to do this in later chapters